Max1Truc/crypt/README.md

 # Explaination

-It's a JavaScript function to crypt and decrypt messages with a password.
+It's two JavaScript functions to crypt and decrypt messages with a password.

 # How to use